 2) Run a 'check' using the button of the form menu to verify that mandatory fields have been filled in and the data you entered are accepted.
 This also saves your form.

 Every time you run a check, you are taken to the last section of the form named "Submit".
 Use the form menu to navigate to the previous sections.

 3) After you run a check, fields with NOT ACCEPTED OR MISSING DATA will be highlighted in RED.

 Please note that once you have duly modified the content of one or more fields, the red highlight will not disappear until you run again a check.

 For quick tips, please click on: http://onlineforms.twas.org/documents/Applicants_tutorial.pdf

-Previous winner of the TWAS-CAS Young Scientists Award for Frontier Science:
+Previous winners of the TWAS-CAS Young Scientists Award for Frontier Science:

-2020: Physical Sciences (including physics and chemistry): Parameswaran Ajith, India, for his pioneering contributions to the development of phenomenological models of gravitational-wave signals from coalescing binary black holes.
+2020: Physical Sciences (including physics and chemistry): Parameswaran Ajith of India, for his pioneering contributions to the development of phenomenological models of gravitational-wave signals from coalescing binary black holes.